continue-revolution/sd-webui-animatediff/docs/performance.md

 Optimizations can be significantly helpful if you want to improve speed and reduce VRAM usage.

 ### Attention
-In forge, we will always apply scaled dot product attention from PyTorch.
+We will always apply scaled dot product attention from PyTorch.

 ### FP8
 FP8 requires torch >= 2.1.0.
 Add `--unet-in-fp8-e4m3fn` to command line arguments if you want fp8.